 - SEC Reporting Exemption – This is an exemption for SEC-Reporting issuers that are current in their disclosure.
 The 3rd most common exemption for OTC equities with 21.63%.

-- OTCQX/OTCQB Exemption – Exempts securities trading on either the OTCQX or OTCQB markets.
-It is also a disclosure-based exemption, as ‘manual’ information is made available on OTCMarkets.com.
+- OTCQX/OTCQB Exemption – This exempts securities trading on either the OTCQX or OTCQB markets.
+Currently 37 states recognize this disclosure-based exemption, as the same ‘manual’ information is made available on OTCMarkets.com.

 - FTSE/Foreign Margin Exemption – Exempts the constituents of the FTSE All World index, and in some cases, the ADRs of those securities.
 Effective in 27 jurisdictions, it is the most common exemption for foreign issuers.